-The ELLE.com Scholars work closely with Professor Melissa Harris-Perry, Maya Angelou Presidential Chair and Editor-at-Large of ELLE.com, to create content focused on women and girls of color for one of the nation’s leading websites that publishes news on culture, fashion, pop culture, and politics.
+The ELLE.com Scholars worked closely with Professor Melissa Harris-Perry, Maya Angelou Presidential Chair and Editor-at-Large of ELLE.com, to create content focused on women and girls of color for one of the nation’s leading websites that publishes news on culture, fashion, pop culture, and politics.

 “The ELLE.com Scholars program is entirely unique.
 It offers a cohort learning experience combining the best training of a classroom with the unique opportunities afforded by a real workplace.”